California Medicare Guide

 Ready to apply?
 Most people will actually be automatically enrolled in Part A upon turning 65.
 If you are not automatically enrolled, or if it is time for you to enroll in Part B, your options are:

-If you’ve decided that you want Medicare Advantage or Medigap, your best course of action will be to speak to a licensed benefits advisor (agent) in your area who can lay out all of your options and help you select the best one.
-To find out if there is a Medicare Plan Finder agent near you, and to schedule your no-cost, no obligation appointment, click here or call 833-438-3676.
+If you’ve decided that you want Medicare Advantage or Medigap, your best course of action will be to speak to a licensed agent in your area who can lay out all of your options and help you select the best one.
+To find out if there is a Medicare Plan Finder agent near you, and to schedule your no-cost, no obligation appointment, click here or call 844-431-1832.